Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 [comment]: <> (Diese Info gilt für alle APIs bzw. alle Module.
 Falls andere Module dokumentiert, darauf verweisen oder auf eine übergeordnete Ebene verschieben)

 This API reference documentation provides general information on the main resources, such as products, and request samples to perform the most usual API calls.
-It is not meant to be comprehensive but to provide you with a starting point to understand how the *Actindo Core1 OpenAPI* works.
+It is not meant to be exhaustive, but to provide you with a starting point to understand how the *Actindo Core1 OpenAPI* works.

 A complete API documentation, organized by module, is available in the *Actindo Core1 Platform* under *Dev Tools > API > Module name*.
 The API documentation is automatically generated based on your specific module configuration.
 Therefore, the available modules, endpoints, and attributes contained in your *Actindo Core1 OpenAPI* documentation are the ones relevant for your current instance.